stopthatastronaut/takofukku/readme.md

 When you push to github, it creates a release for you, adds the github head commit as release notes, then deploys the new release.

-{% note %}

-**Retirement of Takofukku v1 is now imminent**
+> **Retirement of Takofukku v1 is now imminent**

-It is nowadays much easier to just iuse a github action to trigger Octopus Processes.
+> It is nowadays much easier to just use a github action to trigger Octopus Processes.
 However some other use cases still exist for a webhook bridge, so v2 is under development and this particular repo will be retired in preparation for replacement.

-If you are using TakoFukku (and the stats suggest not many still are, though there DO seem to be one or two), you're advised to migrate your stuff over to a GitHub Action ASAP.
+> If you are using TakoFukku (and the stats suggest not many still are, though there DO seem to be one or two), you're advised to migrate your stuff over to a GitHub Action ASAP.

-The original hook.takofukku.io will stay running, though I can't guarantee it'll get any updates.
+> The original hook.takofukku.io will stay running, though I can't guarantee it'll get any updates.

-{% endnote %}

 ## Why?